History of TECO

 In 1968, TECO was sold to members of the management staff, and its headquarters were relocated to Chevy Chase, Maryland.
 A field office was established in Shreveport, Louisiana, in 1970 as the number of clients in the southeastern U.S. grew.
 A financial holding company, DESCO, bought TECO in 1988, but was interested primarily in the Fastening and Connector Division that manufactured TECO timber connectors.

 Just four years later, in 1992, DESCO decided to split up the company.
 TECO's Certification Division was sold to Ed Starostovic, who at the time was the owner of PFS Corporation of Madison, Wisconsin.
-The Fastening and Connector Division was sold to Cleveland Steel Specialties of Bedford Heights, Ohio, which still manufactures and markets TECO timber connectors.
+The Fastening and Connector Division was sold to Cleveland Steel Specialties of Bedford Heights, Ohio.

 Upon acquisition of TECO's certification business, Starostovic moved TECO's headquarters to Madison, Wisconsin and later to nearby Sun Prairie.
 While continuing to focus on certification of OSB and plywood, TECO began designing and manufacturing specialized wood panel test machines for use by structural panel manufacturers in 1995.
 These machines, the first of which conducted concentrated static load tests, are now in more than 50 panel mills and testing facilities on three continents.
 The test machine business was sold to Metriguard in 2008.